-We are proud to be part of a local trust of schools and are also building wider links across the region.
+We are proud to be part of a local collaborative of schools and are also building wider links across the region.
 This outward-facing mindset helps us stay reflective, collaborative and ambitious for every pupil.

 The Collaborative Partnership Charitable Trust